Cholesterol testing and results

-Cholesterol test results; LDL test results; VLDL test results; HDL test results; Coronary risk profile results; Hyperlipidemia-results; Lipid disorder test results
+Cholesterol test results; LDL test results; VLDL test results; HDL test results; Coronary risk profile results; Hyperlipidemia-results; Lipid disorder test results; Heart disease - cholesterol results

-Some cholesterol is considered good and some is considered bad.
+Some types of cholesterol are considered good and some are considered bad.
 Different blood tests can be done to measure each type of cholesterol.

 Your provider may order only a total cholesterol level as the first test.
 It measures all types of cholesterol in your blood.

 You may also have a lipid (or coronary risk) profile, which includes: